jenkins-x/jx-docs/content/architecture/build-packs.md

 * `pullRequest` for processing Pull Requests
 * `feature` for processing merges to a feature branch.
 Though note that the [accelerate book](/about/accelerate/) recommends against long term feature branches.
 Instead consider using trunk based development which is a practice of high performing teams.

-## Lifecycles
+## Life Cycles

-Then each pipeline has a number of distinct lifecycle phases - rather like maven has `clean`, `compile`, `compile-test`, `package` etc.
+Then each pipeline has a number of distinct life cycle phases - rather like maven has `clean`, `compile`, `compile-test`, `package` etc.

-The lifecycle phases in Jenkins X Pipeline YAML are:
+The life cycle phases in Jenkins X Pipeline YAML are:

 * `setup`
 * `preBuild`